Information Design in the Principal-Agent Problem: Risk-Neutral Agent

-Indeed, any contract yielding action $1$ must have an expected transfer $t_1\geq c_1$ (otherwise, the agent will prefer action $0$).
-For such contracts, the principal's utility is $r_1-t_1\leq r_1-c_1$.
-By assumption, $r_a-s\geq r_1-c_1=w_1$; hence, those contracts are not better than $t_*$.
-Moreover, any contract yielding the action $0$ results in principal's utility of $0$, which is not more than $r_a-s$.
-Furthermore, a contract $t=\parentheses*{t^1,t^2}$ yielding the action $a$ must satisfy $t^1 - c_a \geq \min\braces*{t^1, pt^1+\parentheses*{1-p}t^2}-c_1$ (otherwise --- the agent will prefer action $1$).
-Therefore, $t^1 - c_a \geq pt^1-c_1$, which implies $t^1\geq \frac{c_a-c_1}{1-p}=s$.
 Thus, the principal's utility is at most $r_a-s$, as desired. \end{proof} Notably, the information structure that implements the desired utility profile in the above proof satisfies a \emph{monotonicity} property --- i.e., more costly actions always induce ``higher'' signals in the first-order stochastic-dominance sense.
-More accurately, the signaling scheme uses a ``high'' and a ``low'' signal in our construction; a more costly action always induces a higher probability for sending the ``high'' signal.
+More accurately, the signaling scheme uses a ``high'' and a ``low'' signal in our construction; a more costly action always induces a higher probability of sending the ``high'' signal.
 Such monotonicity property is sometimes assumed in the classical principal-agent problem, where the stochastic dominance is over the outcomes (see, e.g.,~\cite{rogerson1985first,sinclair1994first,alvi1997first}).
 As a corollary of Theorem~\ref{thm:utility_neutral} --- whatever can be implemented by an arbitrary information structure, can also be implemented by a monotonic information structure.